 Leave it ALL Behind Practice Living in the Moment.

 Once you learn the lessons, those must be all you take.
-Pleasant and bad memories need to be placed aside because they take attention away from what you can get out of living in the momenttoday.
+Pleasant and bad memories need to be placed aside because they take attention away from what you can get out of today.
 Right now is a powerful place and the only place you can be right now.
 There is no yesterday, last hour, tomorrow, or an hour from now.
 None of these places are guaranteed to you in any way.

 The past is often taken out of context in our minds, and we remember the past how we want it to rather than how it was.
 This is demonstrated in every event witnessed by a group of people.
 When you approach them separately, the story will never be the same.
 Rarely is the story even close to what it is in reality.
 The past is nothing to build a life on because the memories you bank on are most likely partially fabricated.
 The benefit is that if you don’t like what happened, you can change that story to something more positive and supportive.
 This moment is all that you have.